craig-o-curtis/angular-cli-meetup-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-The following are the steps according to commit how the app was created.
+The following are the steps according to commit how this app was created.
+This demo app uses Angular Material, HammerJS, Angular Flex-layout, Basscss, and ngx-toastrs.

 ## Commit Step-01-HMR